Models in the Loop: Aiding Crowdworkers with Generative Annotation Assistants: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we introduce Generative Annotation Assistants (GAAs) and investigate their potential to aid crowdworkers with creating more effective training data more efficiently.
 We perform a thorough analysis of how GAAs can be used for improving QA dataset annotation in different settings, including different generative model training data, sampling strategies, and whether to also provide annotators with answer suggestions.
 We find that GAAs are beneficial in both the standard and adversarial data collection settings.
 In the standard data collection setting, and under the assumption of no access to adversarially-collected data, GAAs with prompts sampled based on likelihood provide annotation speed-ups, while prompts sampled by adversarial performance or uncertainty metrics provide benefits to both the model error rates on the collected data as well as subsequent downstream QA performance.
-We find that we can get near-adversarial data collection downstream performance using GAAs without involving an adversaral model in the loop.
+We find that while GAAs are effective for improving standard data collection, we still do not approach the performance obtained when using adversarial data collection.
 For adversarial data collection, we demonstrate improved effectiveness of the annotation process over the non-GAA baseline, although this comes at a cost of reduced annotation efficiency.
-We show that also aiding annotators with answer prompts boosts data collection efficiency even beyond that achieved for standard data collection, while retaining downstream performance.
-We find that the ideal annotation setting differs for different intended evaluations, with an uncertainty sampled GAA trained on data that was not entirely adversarially-collectedproviding best performance on simpler questions, while an adversarially sampled GAA trained on adversarially-collected data provides best downstream performance on more challenging evaluation sets.
-Overall, we see annotation speed-ups over a baseline of 28.6\% for standard and 28.4\% for adversarial data collection.
-We also see a 3.75x improvement in vMER for adversarial data collection, along with best downstream performance gains of 0.6\fone{} on \squad{}\textsubscript{dev}, 0.7\fone{} on \dataset{BiDAF}, 4.5\fone{} on \dataset{BERT}, and 3.8\fone{} on \dataset{RoBERTa}.
-Furthermore, we see benefits in domain generalisation for standard data collection, and show that annotators interact with the GAA more frequently when it has been trained on adversarially-collected data, is sampled from based on adversarial or uncertainty feedback, and also provides answer prompts.
+We show that also aiding annotators with answer prompts boosts data collection efficiency even beyond that of standard data collection, while retaining overall downstream performance.
+We find that the ideal annotation setting differs for different intended evaluations, with an uncertainty-sampled GAA trained on data that was not adversarially-collected providing best performance on simpler questions, while a GAA trained on adversarially-collected data provides best downstream performance on more challenging evaluation sets.
+However, we also find that combining with a small sample of \squad{} training examples can boost performance on these less-challenging questions, and that in this setting a likelihood-sampled adversarially-trained GAA consistently provides the best results.
+In terms of efficiency, we see annotation speed-ups over baseline of 34.4\% for standard data collection and 37.4\% for adversarial data collection.
+In terms of effectiveness, we see over a 5x improvement in vMER over adversarial data collection, along with downstream performance gains.
+We improve over standard data collection on \squad{}\textsubscript{dev} by up to 0.8\fone{} and improve over adversarial data collection by up to 6.1\fone{} on \dbert{}, and 3.8\fone{} on \droberta{}.
+Furthermore, we see benefits in domain generalisation over standard data collection, and show that annotators interact with the GAA more frequently when it has been trained on adversarially-collected data, is sampled based on adversarial or uncertainty feedback, and also provides answer prompts.